 A detailed breakdown of the menu system of the WP-91 is shown below.
-This diagram provides a quick reference for the menu functions available for the WP-91.
+This diagram provides a quick reference for the WP-91 menu functions.

 3. Oxygen Operating Modes

 The WP-91 has three Oxygen modes : ppM (mg/L), % Saturation, and % Gaseous.